mayankgirdhar27/iOS-Developer-Portfolio/README.md

 UI/UX - SwiftUI

 I am currently working on this app as this is my final year project.
+This app is only 40% complete

 An app for the local law enforcement to capture and store digital evidence on the device.
 The person using the app can give notes on stored evidence.